selvastics/inrep/README.md

     Disclaimer
   </h2>
   <p style="margin: 0; font-size: 16px; line-height: 1.6; color: #343a40; text-align: left;">
     This project is best described as a vibe coding project.
 While the initial work was solely done by me, the upscaling of the project and exploration of advanced functionalities were done using several LLMs, which I synthesized.
-Although much of the code is functional, it is not yet fully polished.
+Much of the code is not yet fully polished.
 Several sections are under active development with minimal working examples implemented as placeholders.
 Continuous synthesis and refinement are ongoing.
   </p>
 </div>
 <!--- DISCLAIMER BANNER END --->